franza/continuate/README.md

 ```

 And we have neat and descriptive logic without changing original `handleData1` and `handleData2` functions so we can reuse them in regular and CSP-code.

+Note, that when you use CSP, functions doesn't become 'asynchronous'.
+They just provide their results in callbacks.

 \#bind
 -----